The Patchwork Girl of Oz: Plot

 Ojo, known as Ojo the Unlucky, lives in poverty with his laconic uncle Unc Nunkie in the woods of the Munchkin Country in Oz.
 They visit their neighbor, the magician Dr. Pipt who is about to complete the six-year process of preparing the magical Powder of Life, which can bring inanimate objects to life.
-Pipt's wife has constructed a life-sized stuffed girl out of patchwork, and wishes her husband to animate her to serve as an obedient household servant.
+Pipt's wife has constructed a life-sized stuffed girl out of patchwork, and she wishes her husband to animate her to serve as an obedient household servant.
 They also meet another of Pipt's creations, Bungle, an extremely vain talking cat made of glass.
 The Powder of Life successfully animates the patchwork girl, but an accident causes both Pipt's wife and Unc Nunkie to be turned to stone.
 Dr. Pipt tells Ojo that he must obtain five ingredients to make a compound to counteract the petrifaction spell.

-Ojo and the patchwork girl, who calls herself Scraps, along with Bungle, embark on a journey to obtain the magic ingredients: a six-leaved clover, the wing of a yellow butterfly, water from a dark well, a drop of oil from a live man's body, and three hairs from a Woozy's tail.
-Scraps exhibits a wild, carefree personality, and is prone to spontaneous recitation of nonsense poetry.
-After several adventures, they meet a Woozy, a blocky quadruped who agrees to let them have three hairs from its tail.
-But they are unable to remove the hairs, so they take the Woozy along with them.
+Ojo and the patchwork girl (who names herself Scraps), along with Bungle, embark on a journey to obtain the magic ingredients: a six-leaved clover, the wing of a yellow butterfly, water from a dark well, a drop of oil from a live man's body, and three hairs from a Woozy's tail.
+Scraps exhibits a wild, carefree personality, and she is prone to spontaneous recitation of nonsense poetry.
+After several adventures, they meet a Woozy, a blocky quadruped who agrees to let them have three hairs from its tail—but they are unable to remove the hairs, so they take the Woozy along with them.

 The party is captured by large animate plants, but they are rescued by the fortuitous arrival of the Shaggy Man.
 He leads them to the Emerald City to meet Princess Ozma, but warns Ojo that picking a six-leaved clover is forbidden by law in Oz.
 Along the way they meet the Scarecrow, who is quite smitten with Scraps, as she is with him.
 Just outside the Emerald City, Ojo sees a six-leaved clover by the road and, believing himself to be unobserved, picks it.
 When they arrive at the city gates, the Soldier with the Green Whiskers approaches them and announces that Ojo is under arrest.